The USMLE® Prep

 The Signal

-The one detail that matters most — the mechanism, rule, or threshold that makes the answer inevitable.
+The mechanism, rule, threshold, or clue that makes the correct answer inevitable.

-- Know why the correct answer is correct in 20–30 seconds
+- Know why the answer is correct in 20–30 seconds

 The Differentiators

-The exact features that separate look-alikes — so the same 50/50 doesn’t show up again tomorrow.
+The exact features that separate look-alikes so the same 50/50 does not keep repeating.

 - “If X is present → rule out A; if Y → choose B” logic